Tinkerforge/doc/en/source/Software/IPConnection_CSharp.rst

   <device-class>.DEVICE_IDENTIFIER

- For example: :csharp:member:`BrickMaster.DEVICE_IDENTIFIER <BrickMaster::DEVICE_IDENTIFIER>`
+ For example: :csharp:member:`BrickMaster::DEVICE_IDENTIFIER`
- or :csharp:member:`BrickletAmbientLight.DEVICE_IDENTIFIER <BrickletAmbientLight::DEVICE_IDENTIFIER>`.
+ or :csharp:member:`BrickletAmbientLight::DEVICE_IDENTIFIER`.

-.. csharp:function:: public event IPConnection::ConnectedCallback(IPConnection sender, short connectReason)
+.. csharp:function:: event IPConnection::ConnectedCallback(IPConnection sender, short connectReason)

  This event is triggered whenever the IP Connection got connected to a Brick Daemon or to a WIFI/Ethernet Extension, possible reasons are: